 A board member derives a direct benefit from a contract if the board member or his or her spouse does any of the following: (1) has more than a 10 percent ownership or other interest in an entity that is a party to the contract; (2) derives any income or commission directly from the contract; or (3) acquires property under the contract.
 An exception is allowed for employment contracts between the board and the spouse of a board member.
-However, the board member involved will not deliberate or vote on the spouse's employment contract or attempt to influence any other person who is involved in making or administering the contract.
+However, the board member involved will not (1) deliberate or vote on the spouse's employment contract; or (2) attempt to influence any other person who is involved in making or administering the contract; or (3) participate in, deliberate on, vote on, or attempt to influence any person with respect to any other matter pertaining to the board member's spouse's employment with the school system, including but not limited to hiring, contract renewal, transfer, promotion, demotion, suspension, discipline, performance evaluation, or review or investigation of a complaint of any kind.